zhongyang219/MusicPlayer2/Documents/update_log_en-us.md

 **[简体中文](./update_log.md) | English**

 # MusicPlayer2 Update log

+## V2.78 (2025/12/27)

+**New Features:**
+- When using the BASS kernel, implemented changing playback speed without pitch shifting.
+Added pitch shifting functionality to "Play Settings".
+- Added list search functionality to the Find dialog.
+- Added a "Remember last playback position" option in "Play Settings," allowing tracks to play from the beginning when switching lists #834.
+- Added support for using QQ Music as a download service, with corresponding options in General Settings.
+- Added right-click menu to the album cover download dialog.
+- Added duration display to the search list in the album cover download/Get tag information online dialog.
+- Added Traditional Chinese language support.
+- Added call stack information to crash message dialog.
+- In Options Settings, the "Lyrics folder", "Album cover folder", and "Default background image" edit boxes now allow manual path input.
+- Added an option in Options Settings → Media Library to merge different versions of the same song in the Now Playing list.
+- Added a "Remove top border of title bar" option in Options Settings → Appearance Settings to resolve the issue of a white border at the top of the window title bar.
+- When using GDI+ to draw album covers, if rounded corners are enabled, album covers are also clipped to rounded corners.
+- Added playback speed and pitch shifting display to the status bar.
+- Added mini spectrum visualization before the currently playing track in the playlist UI.
+- Adjusted the background color in Dark Mode when "Enable background" is unchecked.
+- In rename and format convert function, check the length of the target file path.
+If the path is too long, truncate the filename.
+Artist field to use the original name instead of the first artist #792.
+- Minimum UI refresh interval adjusted to 2 milliseconds.
+- Added the "Opening a single audio file in command line" option in Playback Settings to set the default behavior when opening a single file in command line.
+- When downloading lyrics to the lyric folder, use the "Artist-Title" format for naming.
+- Added an option in Options Settings → Playback Settings to disable screen sleep during full-screen playback #868.
+- Added a dialog asking whether to minimize to the notification area when closing the main window.

+**Customizable UI:**

+- Added folder browsing element `medialibFolderExplore`.
+- Added search box element `searchBox`.
+- In UI1, UI2, and UI6, when "Use system standard title bar" is checked, the style of the top-right buttons reverts to the previous effect, no longer occupying an entire row.
+- Optimized the layout of UI2.
+- Changed the style of "CUE" and playback speed labels on the left side of playback info in the UI to filled rectangles instead of rectangular borders.
+- When the interface height is below a certain value, use the "small" layout even when the playlist is not displayed.
+- Added `elementSwitcher` element for switching `stackElement`.
+- Added `id` attribute to `element`.
+- Added `stack_element_id` attribute to navigation bar element `navigationBar`.
+- Added functionality to set navigation bar buttons via child element `navigationItem` in `navigationBar`.
+- Added mouse press effect to `navigationBar`.
+- In the "Groove Music Style" UI, added the ability to enter the playback page by clicking the album.
+- Fixed the issue where two identical button elements could not be added to the same UI.
+- Added display panel functionality and `panel` element.
+Added optional values "showPanel" and "closePanel" to the `key` attribute in `button` element for showing and closing panels.
+- Added optional value "showPlayQueue" to the `key` attribute in  `Button`  element for displaying the playback queue panel.
+- Added optional value "showHideElement" to the `key` attribute in button element `Button` for showing/hiding any element.
+- Added `text` attribute to `button` element, supporting custom display text.
+- Added `icon` attribute to button element `Button`, supporting custom display icons.
+- Added `panel_file_name` and `panel_id` attributes to `button` element for displaying corresponding panel when clicked.
+- Added `related_element_id` attribute to `button` element for showing/hiding an element when clicked.
+- Added `sweep_to_switch` attribute to `stackElement`, allowing switching interfaces via mouse sweep left/right.
+- Added `size_change_to_switch` attribute to `stackElement`, allowing switching display when size changes.
+- Added `related_stack_elements` attribute to `stackElement` for setting linked switching between stack elements.
+- Removed `toolbar` element; toolbars in UI1 and UI2 are now created in XML.
+- Added `color_style` attribute to text element `Text`, allowing setting text color styles.
+- Updated UI12, adding buttons under the "Folder", "Playlist", and "My favorite" tabs.
+- Added `icon` type for displaying static icons.
+- Updated Interface 4 with a new left-side navigation bar.

+**Bug Fixes:**

+- Fixed the issue where double-clicking in the mini-mode playlist did not play the track.
+- Fixed the issue where the "Update Source" option in General Settings was not saved to the configuration file #836.
+- Fixed the issue in the lyric edit dialog where executing "Replace Time Tag" or "Delete Time Tag" when the current line had no time tag would delete the entire line #835.
+- Fixed the issue in the lyric edit dialog where executing "Swap Lyrics and Translation" without a translation would result in an extra " / ".
+- Fixed the issue in the Media Library dialog → Folder tab where the "Play Selected" button remained grayed out after selecting a folder.
+- Fixed the issue where the tree control background color in the "Media Library" dialog → "Folder explore" appeared abnormal in Wine environments.
+- Fixed the issue in "Options Settings" where album cover files and default background images using relative paths might not be recognized #861.
+- Fixed the flickering issue in the title bar area when activating the window after removing the top border #876.
+- Fixed lyric search failures caused by changes to the NetEase Cloud Music API #887.
+- Fixed the issue where some audio files would get stuck at the end of playback when using the FFMPEG kernel #820 #822.
+- Fixed the issue in the format conversion dialog where the progress bar remained at 0% if conversion failed to start due to an error.
+- Fixed the issue in "Options Settings" → "Appearance Settings" where directly editing the "External picture file name" text box and clicking OK would not save the changes.
+- Fixed the issue where album information was incorrectly passed as artist information to the system media transport controls #896.
+- Fixed the issue where, after maximizing the main window on a secondary monitor, minimizing and then clicking the taskbar button would cause the window to display on the primary monitor #859.
+- Fixed various crash issues.

 ## V2.77.1 (2024/08/23)

 This update fixed several issues since version 2.77.
 No new features added.